 “We have shown that ADHD medication very probably reduces the risk of crime,” said Henrik Larsson, associate professor at Sweden’s Karolinska Institute and another author of the study.
 “However, we need to point out that most medical treatments can have adverse side effects, so risks must be weighed up against benefits.”

 Pills used to treat ADHD can raise blood pressure and heart rate.
-Medicines include amphetamines like Shire Plc (SHP)’s Adderall XR, as well as other drugs such as Novartis AG (NOVN)’s Ritalin, Johnson & Johnson (JNJ)’s Concerta, Shire’s Vyvanse and Intuniv and Eli Lilly & Co.
-(LLY)’s Strattera.
+Medicines include amphetamines like Shire Plc (SHP)’s Adderall XR, as well as other drugs such as Novartis AG (NOVN)’s Ritalin, Johnson & Johnson (JNJ:US)’s Concerta, Shire’s Vyvanse and Intuniv and Eli Lilly & Co.
+(LLY:US)’s Strattera.
 In Sweden, Concerta is widely prescribed, said Philip Asherson, professor of molecular psychiatry at King’s College London.

 ADHD, which causes inattentiveness, over-activity and impulsiveness, is diagnosed in as many as 7 percent of children and 4 percent of adults, according to the American Academy of Child and Adolescent Psychiatry website.